esran/dot_vim/README.md

 * Default indent 4, not 2.
 And use tabs for that (I know, terrible!).
 * Disable YouCompleteMe.
 Currently clashes with other addons that set up gutter marks.
 * Add a couple of tags plugins.
+* Provide a hook for host specific configuration. (hosts/vimrc_{HOSTNAME}).
+* Function/mappings for moving buffers between tabs.
+* Tweak GUI parameters and have them work on non-Mac too.

 Version 3!
 Now each plugin is included and managed in its [own file](vundle_plugins)!